Slashcash/vgcspreader/README.md

 **EXAMPLE:** While there is no valid spread for a Careful Incineroar to survive a Fake out and a +2 Xerneas Moonblast in the same turn 100% of the time VGCSpreader can find a spread that guarantees surviving in most of the cases.

 **EXAMPLE 2:** Let's say you want a Careful Tsareena with 244 evs already assigned in speed that can take a Water Spout from Kyogre as a 3HKO and can survive a Water Spout from Kyogre + an Ice Beam from Ludicolo.
-Both of the benchmark can only be hit with a roll, but there is a distribution that guarantees a better roll on Water Spout and another one that guarantees a better roll on Water Spout + Ice Beam.
+Both of the benchmarks can only be hit with a roll, but there is a distribution that guarantees a better roll on Water Spout and another one that guarantees a better roll on Water Spout + Ice Beam.
 VGCSpreader will output the evs distribution that guarantees better roll for attack you inserted **first**.
 In this case the evs distribution provided will guarantee a better chance to survive Water Spout with a 3HKO but inverting the insertion order will guarantee a better survivability on Water Spout + Ice Beam.
 Long story short: attacks you need to survive have to be inserted in order of importance.

 ##Item, Moves and abilities supported
-As this is still in a testing phase only a limited amount of item, moves and abilities are supported with a correct damage calculation
+As this is still in a testing phase only a limited amount of item, moves and abilities are supported with a correct damage calculation:

 **ABILITIES**
 Blaze